 VISITING THE ANTINORI ESTATES IN TUSCANY:

-The Antinori vineyard and winery are not open to the public for tours or tasting.
-But there are a few hospitality opportunities that the Antinori family has created for guests to experience country life on their estates in the heart of the Chianti Classico region.
+There are a few hospitality opportunities that the Antinori family has created for guests to experience country life on their estates in the heart of the Chianti Classico region, and the Antinori vineyards and winery are open to the public for tours and wine tasting.

 Here is a quick link that you can refer to find all the Antinori projects listed below: antinori.it